HumabHatterZed/WhistleWindInscryptionMods/README.md

 * Gift Giver
   * When this card dies, create a random card in your hand.
 (Unique behaviour when held by Laetitia)
 * Piercing
-  * When this card strikes an opposing card, deal 1 overkill damage.
+  * When this card strikes a card, deal 1 overkill damage if applicable.

 ## Hidden/Special Abilities
 A number of cards added by this mod possess special abilities not found in the Rulebook.